microsoft/WhatTheHack/054-AzureLoadTesting/Coach/Solution-01.md

     - We will also consider this a failed test if we find performance below expected thresholds as this may impact customer satisfaction.

 - Identify how you will be monitoring your application
-    - We will be monitoring our applications with application insights to detect any errors and monitor performance.
+    - We will be monitoring our applications with Application Insights to detect any errors and monitor performance.

 - Identify potential bottlenecks/limitations in advance
     - Since we do not cache any data at any level.
 Any component failing could cause an issue downstream.